stephencweiss/stephencharlesweiss.com/content/blog/2019-04-07/bash-functions.md

 git stash drop 0
 ```

-I had been reading a little about bash functions and wanted to see if I couldn't automate the process.
+I had been reading a little about bash functions and wanted to see if I couldn't automate the process.<sup>1</sup>

 There are two files in particular that I was running these commands for due to our build process: `pacakge.json` and `package-lock.json`.